-The Penn Memory Center offers a seven-week psycho-educational Caregiver Class for those caring for a family member/loved one with Alzheimer’s disease (AD) and other forms of dementia.
+The Penn Memory Center offers several formats of a psycho-educational Caregiver Class for those caring for a family member or loved one with Alzheimer’s disease (AD) and other forms of dementia.

 Caregivers of people with AD or other forms of dementia may experience feelings of sadness, anger, confusion, hopelessness, or frustration.
-This course is designed help caregivers develop skills to better help their loved one – and themselves – cope with the many changes of living with dementia.
-Unlike a typical support group, this course offers a unique seven-week curriculum.
-While participants will learn some specific techniques to better care for loved ones, this class stresses ways of coping with the personal and emotional challenges caregivers face.
+This course is designed to help caregivers develop skills to better help their loved ones – and themselves – cope with the many changes of living with dementia.
+Unlike a typical support group, this course offers a unique six-week curriculum.
+While participants will learn specific techniques to better care for loved ones, this class stresses ways of coping with the personal and emotional challenges caregivers face.

-The asynchronous class is pre-recorded by Felicia Greenfield, LCSW and can be taken at the participant’s own pace.
-The pre-recorded class includes the same material as the live caregiver classes, but without the in-person or virtual office hours with a social worker.
-You can start the pre-recorded class whenever you like and can move through it at your pace.
-To begin, we ask you fill out a pre-survey.
-Once you complete the pre-survey, you’ll receive instructions on how to access the caregiver class videos.
+Asynchronous Class: This pre-recorded class, led by Felicia Greenfield, LCSW, can be taken at your own pace.
+It includes the same material as the live caregiver classes but without the in-person or virtual office hours with a social worker.
+You can start whenever you like and move through it at your own pace.

 Topics Include: